wal3sca/tuner-react/README.md

 ### `/songs`

 - Displays a list of `song.title`, `song.is_favorite`, `song.artist` and `song.time` that are clickable to take the user to **`/songs/:id`** IMPORTANT - be sure it goes to the song's `id` **NOT** the array position.
 Since we are now using a database you should use the `id`.
+- Has a button that takes users to the `/songs/new` view

 <details><summary>Inspiration</summary>